 - Helps address obesity and diabetes prevention by encouraging fresh, healthy produce consumption.

-- Local and sustainably grown food often tastes better than commercially grown, mass produced, agribusiness food due to its freshness and growing methods.
+- Local and sustainably grown food from small- to mid-scale farms often tastes better than large scale, commercially grown, mass-produced food due to its freshness and growing methods.

 Reducing Exposure to Toxins in Food

 Kaiser Permanente recently embarked on a public health project with the Institute for Agriculture and Trade Policy (IATP) to understand the disproportionate impact of toxins in food on underserved communities and to identify messages and strategies that would appeal to consumers and promote healthy eating.